 - At his or her discretion, the Referee may choose not to accept cash.

 - A successful bidder must have in his/her possession at the time of the bid the full 10% of the sum bid, in cash (if accepted at the referee’s discretion) or certified or bank check to be made payable to the Referee.

-- All persons wishing to bid on properties must register with the clerk and provide proof of identification.
+- All persons wishing to bid on properties must register with the Referee and provide proof of identification.